What about Your Oath of Office, Mr. Trump?

 Consider the evidence.

-Thirteen Russian agents are indicted by name in February by an American grand jury working with Special Counsel Robert Mueller, and President Trump’s reaction on Twitter focuses on claiming the innocence of his campaign.
+Last February, 13 other Russian agents were indicted by name by the grand jury working with Special Counsel Robert Mueller for interfering the US election via social media.
+But President Trump’s reaction on Twitter focused not on Russian electoral aggression but on claiming innocence for his campaign.
 “The Trump campaign did nothing wrong -no collusion!”
-Trump tweets.
+Trump tweeted.

-There is no word at that point from the President about actual or potential reprisals by his Administration against the Kremlin’s electoral aggressors, even though his own national security adviser, Lt.
+There was no quick reprisal by the President or his White House, even though his own national security adviser at that time, Lt.
 Gen. H.R.
-McMasters, asserts publicly that “with the FBI indictment, the evidence is now really incontrovertible” that the Russians had engaged in a “sophisticated form of espionage against the United States.”
+McMasters, asserted publicly that “with the FBI indictment, the evidence is now really incontrovertible” that the Russians had engaged in a “sophisticated form of espionage against the United States.”

-In St. Petersburg, The New York Times and other media compile and publish inside stories from Russian employees describing how at the Internet Research Agency, their Internet trolling factory, run by Yevgeny Prigozhin, a close political associate of President Vladimir Putin, nicknamed “Putin’s chef,” has targeted operations at American politics, specifically the Trump-Clinton race in 2016.
+In St. Petersburg, The New York Times and other media compiled and published inside stories from Russian employees describing how at the Internet Research Agency, their Internet trolling factory, run by Yevgeny Prigozhin, a close political associate of President Vladimir Putin, nicknamed “Putin’s chef,” had targeted operations at American politics, specifically the Trump-Clinton race in 2016.

 Putin Sees No Price to Pay for Meddling in U.S.

-In mid-February, the Trump Administration’s top-level national intelligence team -the heads of five major intelligence agencies – testify at a congressional hearing that Russian intelligence operatives are already at work, gearing up to sow discord and disrupt the 2018 mid-term US elections.
+Last winter, the Trump Administration’s top-level national intelligence team -the heads of five major intelligence agencies – testifed at a congressional hearing that Russian intelligence operatives are already at work, gearing up to sow discord and disrupt the 2018 mid-term US elections.

-“Frankly, the United States is under attack,” warns Dan Coats, a former Indiana Republican senator chosen by President Trump as Director of National Intelligence.
-“At a minimum,” Coats cautions, “we expect Russia to continue using propaganda, social media, false-flag personas, sympathetic spokespeople, and other means of influence to try to exacerbate social and political fissures in the United States.”
+“Frankly, the United States is under attack,” warned Dan Coats, a former Indiana Republican senator chosen by President Trump as Director of National Intelligence.
+“At a minimum,” Coats cautioned, “we expect Russia to continue using propaganda, social media, false-flag personas, sympathetic spokespeople, and other means of influence to try to exacerbate social and political fissures in the United States.”

 The nation’s intelligence chiefs all but say openly that they are looking for leadership and guidance from the President for them to organize concerted efforts to provide for the security and protect the sanctity of the mid-term congressional elections.
 But their testimony provokes no discernible response from President Trump.

-Ten days later, Admiral Michael Rogers, head of the military’s Cyber Command and the National Security Agency, is even explicit.
-Under questioning from the Senate Armed Services Committee, Rogers testifies that so far, he has been given no orders from the White House to undertake strong enough cyber counter-measures to deter Russian intelligence agencies from interfering in the 2018 elections.
+Admiral Michael Rogers, then head of the military’s Cyber Command and the National Security Agency, was explicit about the danger of Trump’s pussyfooting with Putin.
+Under questioning from the Senate Armed Services Committee, Rogers testified that Trump had not yet given orders for U.S. intelligence agencies to undertake strong enough cyber counter-measures to deter Russian intelligence agencies from interfering in the 2018 elections.
 In Rogers’s blunt assessment, “President Putin has clearly come to the conclusion that there’s little price to pay and that therefore ‘I can continue this activity.'”

 Does Trump Fear Uttering a Sour Word vs. Putin?

-In a flash, the President can explode on Twitter in mockery or fury at FBI Directors, at American courts and judges, at Democratic Party leaders like Nancy Pelosi and Chuck Schumer, at Republican Senators like John McCain of Arizona, Bob Corker of Tennessee, or Senate Majority Leader Mitch McConnell, or at his frequently maligned Attorney General Jeff Sessions.
-But Trump acts as if his saying one sour word about Putin would be like stepping on a terminal land-mine.
+In a flash, the President can explode on Twitter in mockery or fury at British Prime Minister Teresa May, at American courts and judges, at Democratic Party leaders like Nancy Pelosi and Chuck Schumer, at Republican Senators like John McCain of Arizona, Bob Corker of Tennessee, or Senate Majority Leader Mitch McConnell, or at his much maligned Attorney General Jeff Sessions.
+But Trump acts as if his saying one sour word about Putin would be like stepping on a land-mine.

 To Trump, of course, the issue of Russian meddling in the 2016 campaign strikes dangerously close to undermining the legitimacy of his election.
-Hence his reflexive dismissal of any investigation on that issue as “a hoax.”
-And against mounds of evidence amassed for him by U.S. intelligence agencies, Trump takes Putin’s denials of Russian interference at face value,
+Hence his reflexive dismissal of any investigation on that issue as “a witch hunt” or “a hoax.”
+Against mounds of evidence amassed for him by U.S. intelligence agencies, Trump takes Putin’s denials of Russian interference at face value, not just at Helsinki but previously, too.
+It’s now a Trump refrain.

-And so while the president set up a commission to investigate alleged voter fraud, he ignored calls from state election officials to develop a coordinated national plan to protect America’s electronic voter registration and vote-counting from Russian hacking.
-His commission on the “integrity” of U.S. elections closed down without ever addressing Russian intrusion.
+No point in turning over stones, Trump evidently believes.
+For while he set up a commission to look into alleged voter fraud, he ignored calls from state election officials to develop a coordinated national plan to protect America’s electronic voter registration and vote-counting from Russian hacking.
+His commission on the “integrity” of U.S. elections closed down without ever addressing the Russian threat or past intrusions.

 Belated Sanctions Derided as “A Baby Step”

-While his security and defense chiefs have identified Russia as a major threat to U.S. national security, Trump has personally walked softly on Russia.
-He has defied political allies in Congress by stalling the implementation of sanctions against the Russians for their meddling in the 2016 elections, even though those sanctions were mandated by overwhelming bipartisan majorities in Congress last summer.
+While his security and defense chiefs have identified Russia as a major threat to U.S. national security, Trump has avoid action on Russia, or even the bluster he throws at allies.
+He long defied Republicans in Congress by stalling the implementation of sanctions against the Russians for their meddling in the 2016 elections, even though those sanctions were mandated by overwhelming bipartisan majorities in Congress last summer.

-When action belatedly came this past week, it was more like a popgun then a cannon. the Administration tiptoed into implementing a portion of the sanction package against 19 Russian officials and five intelligence agencies, several of whom had already been sanctioned by the Obama administration.
+When his Administration finally to action, months later, it was more like a popgun then a cannon. the Administration tiptoed into implementing a portion of the congressional sanction package against 19 Russian officials and five intelligence agencies, several of whom had already been sanctioned by the Obama administration.
 And that happened only after intense public bipartisan pressure from Capitol Hill.

 Underscoring warnings from the intelligence community, the bipartisan leadership of the Senate Intelligence Committee called on the President to “clearly communicate to our adversaries that an attack on our election infrastructure is a hostile act and we will respond accordingly.”

-Republican Chair Richard Burr of North Carolina and the democratic Vice Chair, Mark Warner of Virginia, also urged administration work with state governments to institute paper ballots and protect state voter databases from foreign attack and hacking to prevent or mitigate the impact of a repeat of Russian intrusions into the voting systems of 21 states, but President Trump did not even raise the topic in a phone call with Putin.
+Republican Chair Richard Burr of North Carolina and the Democratic Vice Chair, Mark Warner of Virginia, have urged the Trump administration to work with state governments to institute paper ballots and protect state voter databases from foreign attack and hacking to prevent or mitigate the impact of a repeat of Russian intrusions in 2016 into the voting systems of 21 states.
+Not only did Trump fail to put this on his policy agenda, but Warner called his milktoast cozying cup to Puin in Helsinki “outrageous.”

 Inevitably, this raises fundamental questions: What is Trump afraid of?
 Has he failed to meet his oath to “preserve, protect and defend the Constitution”?
 And, if so – if he fails to take clear action to protect our 2018 elections, is that an impeachable offense?